Atomic Salvation: How the A-Bomb Saved the Lives of 32 Million People

 Overview

-It has always been a difficult concept to stomach—that the atomic bombs dropped on Hiroshima and Nagasaki in 1945, causing such horrific suffering and destruction, brought about peace.
+It has always been a difficult concept to stomach—that the atomic bombs dropped on Hiroshima and Nagasaki in 1945, causing such horrific suffering and destruction, also brought about peace.
+Attitudes toward the event have changed through the years, from grateful relief that World War II was ended to widespread condemnation of the United States.

-Atomic Salvation investigates the full situation of the times to a previously unplumbed depth.
-It examines documents from both Japanese and Allied sources, but it uses in-depth analysis to extend beyond the mere recounting of statistics.
+Atomic Salvation investigates the full situation—examining documents from both Japanese and Allied sources, but also using in-depth analysis to extend beyond the mere recounting of statistics.
 It charts the full extent of the possible casualties on both sides had a conventional assault akin to D-Day gone ahead against Japan.
-The work is not concerned solely with the military necessity to use the bombs, it also investigates why that necessity has been increasingly challenged over the successive decades.
+The work is not concerned solely with the military necessity to use the bombs; it also investigates why that necessity has been increasingly challenged over the successive decades.

 Product Details